 Whatever your level of sport or activity it is vital to exercise and be active in general.
 Physical inactivity is the 4th biggest cause of global mortality and there is strong evidence that it causes more deaths than obesity, diabetes and smoking combined!

-At Pure we therefore not only diagnose and manage injuries but also strongly promote physical activity in all age groups, across all abilities.
+At PSM we therefore not only diagnose and manage injuries but also strongly promote physical activity in all age groups, across all abilities.

 The evidence suggests that around 150 minutes of exercise a week should be our aim (that equates to 30 minutes on five days of the week).
 The exercise should be enough to get you feeling moderately out of breath and working hard.
 A variety of exercise can be done such walking, swimming, jogging and cycling.